ElPlaso/rangi/README.md

-## Samplify_x
+## Rangi

 This is a web app for finding samples used in songs and albums.
 It also serves a "wrapper" API which simplifies the sample finding process.
 The app itself consumes an API for Genius Songs Lyrics & More; found here: https://rapidapi.com/Glavier/api/genius-song-lyrics1.

-View the live demo here: https://samplify.vercel.app/.
+View the live demo here: https://rangi.beatbotanica.com/.

 ## Usage